Latin American Studies

 LAS 301hw Seminar: Topics in Latin American and Latino/a Studies-Deep History of Water (4 Credits)

-We live in a world largely covered by water.
-We inhabit physical bodies considerably made of water.
-We channeled water as a primary sign of civilization and are currently in search of water beyond planetary frontiers.
-This seminar interrogates how hydric and hydraulic narratives may inform our understanding of past, present, and future visions of power and society.
-Grounded in Latin America and global in its aim, this seminar is structured in four larger sections: the hydraulic origins of ancient city states, colonialism and the control of waterscapes, the hydric demise of nation-states, and the future quest for water.
+The earth is largely covered by water.
+Physical bodies are considerably made of water.
+Channeled water is a primary sign of civilization, and there is a search of water beyond planetary frontiers.
+This course interrogates how hydric and hydraulic narratives may inform the understanding of past, present and future visions of power and society.
+Grounded in Latin America and global in its aim, this course is structured in four larger sections: the hydraulic origins of ancient city states, colonialism and the control of waterscapes, the hydric demise of nation-states and the future quest for water.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required.

 Fall, Spring, Variable